 We care passionately about our canals and rivers and want to preserve their historic significance for future generations to enjoy far into the future, and for the waterways to be special places that are loved and valued today by local residents and visitors alike.
-The Heritage Report for 2014/15 saw a major revamp and provides several brief case studies of projects across England and Wales.
-We hope you will enjoy it.

 We are responsible for the care of 2,663 listed buildings and 50 scheduled monuments over 2000 miles.
 The heritage we care for is free to access and use; it provides an everyday, local connection to our past.